Mint-System/Odoo-Apps-Sale-Workflow/sale_renting_line_period/tests/TEST_INSTRUCTIONS.rst

 - Create invoice for rental order
 - Ensure the period descriptions are correct

+Cancel:

+- Cancel "S00021"
+- Ensure slots are removed
+- Set to draft
+- Ensure slots are created

 Check availability:

+- Create a copy of "S00021"
+- Remove all but one "Printer" line.
 - Change start date to next monday and return to friday
-- Confirm the order
-- Click on pickup and select "PRINT001" lot
+- Confirm the order and pickup "PRINT001" lot
-- Click validate
-- Duplicate the new order and confirm
+- Duplicate this new order and confirm
 - Click on pickup and ensure that "PRINT001" is not available
 - Change start and end date to plus one week
 - Click on pickup and ensure that "PRINT001" is available